In a showdown of acrylic vs oil paint, which one is better?

 Working Wet-on-Wet with Oil Paint

-Oil paint is the perfect medium to work wet-on-wet, known as the alla prima technique.
+Oil paint is the perfect medium for the wet-on-wet technique known as the alla prima.

 You can work loosely and expressively, allowing the paint to blend and mix on the surface as you go.